Choices to Make Before Death

 Honest, open communication between patients and doctors about preferences for care at the end of life helps to ensure the best possible quality of life during a fatal illness.
 The doctors provide a candid assessment of the likely benefits of end-of-life treatments and their disadvantages, including effects on quality of life.
 People express what they do and do not want to experience.
 People have the chance to state their preferences for treatment, place limits on that treatment, express wishes concerning where they want to die and what they want done when death is expected, and decide whether they want to donate organs after death.

 Typically, people who become seriously or terminally ill receive care from their regular doctor, with whom they may have a long-standing, trusting relationship.
 However, there are some exceptions.
 For example, some doctors may object to using terminal sedation or high doses of opioids to control pain.
 Both of these treatments can make dying more comfortable but have the potential to hasten death slightly (although they sometimes even help the person live longer).
 If a person prefers such treatments and their doctor cannot provide them, the person may choose to obtain medical care from another doctor.
-Sometimes a hospice (see Hospice Care) can provide such care if the dying person’s regular doctor can cooperate in coordinating care with the hospice team.

 A system of care includes a care delivery program made up of doctors, a hospital, a nursing home, and home health care agencies.
 Systems of care may vary in their costs, insurance reimbursements, and patient deductibles and copayments.
 Asking questions of doctors, nurses, other patients and families, social workers, and case managers can help a person find the best available clinical team and their network, which makes up a system of care: